analogdevicesinc/MaximAI_Documentation/Guides/Camera_Streaming_Guide.md

-# MAX78000 Camera DMA Streaming
+# MAX78000 Camera Streaming using DMA

 ## Overview

-Capturing and storing QVGA (320x240) or VGA(640x480) images require a significant amount of memory beyond the internal memory of MAX78000.
-For this purpose, camera DMA streaming mode can be used to capture large images and transfer them line by line into MAX78000 memory for further CNN processing or displaying on the TFT.
+Capturing and storing QVGA (320×240) or VGA (640×480) images requires a significant amount of memory beyond the internal memory of MAX78000.
+To solve this issue, camera streaming mode with Direct Memory Access (DMA) can be used to capture large images and transfer them line-by-line into MAX78000 memory for further processing in the Neural Network Accelerator, or for display on the TFT.

-## Camera settings
+## Camera Settings

-To activate the camera DMA streaming mode, use `STREAMING_DMA` argument of `camera_setup()` function.
-An example of camera initialization code is shown below:
+To activate the camera DMA streaming mode, use the `STREAMING_DMA` argument of the `camera_setup()` function.
+A code example for initializing the camera is shown below:

 ```c++
  int ret = 0;